hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 When Hazelcast Node.js client serializes an object:

-1. It first checks whether the object is null.
+1. It first checks whether the object is `null`.

 2. If the above check fails, then it checks if it is an instance of `IdentifiedDataSerializable`.